-The first of these is the Movo LV8-C. This uses a cardioid polar pattern to pick up sound coming from a 180º arc directly in front of the microphone whilst simultaneously ensuring no ambient noise appears on your recording.
+The first of these is the Movo LV8-C. This uses a cardioid polar pattern to pick up sound from a 180º arc directly in front of the microphone while ensuring no ambient noise appears on your recording.

 So, if you’re looking for a lavalier microphone that will isolate you or your guest’s vocals and ensures that every word is picked up clearly, the LV8-C would be a great choice.

-Your second available option is the Movo LV8-D. This record with an omnidirectional polar pattern, picking up sound coming from all directions.
-It’s ideal for mic-sharing during an interview or for any recording where you’d like to pick up a little ambient noise alongside your vocals.
+Your second available option is the Movo LV8-D. This mic records with an omnidirectional polar pattern, picking up sounds from all directions.
+It’s ideal for mic-sharing during an interview or for any recording where you’d like to pick up ambient noise alongside your vocals.

 The frequency response of the Movo LV8 is the same as the LV4.
 You might be wondering why this hasn’t been upgraded.
 Well, the simple fact is that it didn’t need to be!

-A 35Hz-18KHz frequency response is wide enough to produce smooth sound across a range of vocal tones.
-Lavalier microphones are, first and foremost, designed for speaking into, after all, so you wouldn’t really need anything wider than this frequency response to get great results.
+A 35Hz-18KHz frequency response is wide enough to produce smooth sound across various vocal tones.
+Lavalier microphones are, first and foremost, designed for speaking into, after all, so you wouldn’t need anything wider than this frequency response to get great results.

-It also features a lapel clip designed to keep the microphone held in place throughout your recording.
-This lapel clip also gives you more versatility over your set up, allowing you to place the microphone in various locations and positions for optimal performance.
+It also features a lapel clip to keep the microphone in place throughout your recording.
+This lapel clip also gives you more versatility over your setup, allowing you to place the microphone in various locations and positions for optimal performance.

-Just like the LV4, the Movo LV8 needs to be connected to 48V Phantom power to function.
-This can be achieved by connecting to your recording device through the XLR-port and, with the extra 0.5-feet of cable, is easier than ever before.
+Like the LV4, the Movo LV8 needs to be connected to 48V Phantom power.
+This can be achieved by connecting to your recording device through the XLR port and, with the extra 0.5 feet of cable, is easier than ever before.

-So you might have noticed that both the Movo LV4 and the Movo LV8 are fairly similar.
-However, one thing that definitely separates them from each other is the additional accessories that the LV8 comes with.
+So you might have noticed that the Movo LV4 and the Movo LV8 are relatively similar.
+However, one thing that separates them is the additional accessories that the LV8 comes with.

 The first of these is a foam windscreen.
-This can be placed over the mic’s head, and, when worn outside, it will help reduce the level of wind noise that appears on your recording.
+This can be placed over the mic’s head, and when worn outside, it will help reduce the wind noise on your recording.

 There is also a super handy carrying pouch included with the Movo LV8.
 This gives you somewhere safe to store the microphone and its accessories when it’s not in use.
 It also helps to protect it further when you’re transporting it between locations.